Logiqx/gps-wizard/docs/formats/oao.md

 ### TODO

+Thoughts:

-Convert fix type from the ublox scheme (0, 1, 2, 3, 4, 5) to a standard scheme?
+- Convert fix type from the ublox scheme (0, 1, 2, 3, 4, 5) to a standard scheme?
+- Make use of "Inertial Measurement Unit" frames; mode 0x0AD6.